Btylrob/Btylrob/README.md

 I am currently Comp Sci student at FIU.

-I code mainly in GO, Rust, JS, C.
+I code mainly in Go, Rust, Python, C.

 For more information, you can visit my personal website.